Dashboard-IN3/tecnico-energy-app/.adrs/0001-initial-tech-selection.md

 4. **Popularity**: Prisma has gained widespread adoption within the developer community.
 Its popularity ensures continuous improvements, active maintenance, and a supportive community that can assist with troubleshooting and knowledge sharing.

-## Decision 4: PostgreSQL with PostGIS and TimescaleDB
+## Decision 4: PostgreSQL with PostGIS

 ### Reasons:

 1. **PostGIS**: PostGIS is a spatial database extension for PostgreSQL, providing robust geospatial capabilities.
 By using PostGIS, we can efficiently store, query, and analyze spatial data, which is essential for our project's requirements involving geolocation and mapping functionality.
 Additionally, its support for generating vector tiles eliminates the need for a separate tiling service for visualizing spatial information.

-2. **TimescaleDB**: TimescaleDB is a time-series database extension for PostgreSQL, optimized for handling large volumes of time-series data efficiently.
-Its integration with PostgreSQL enables us to store and query time-series data with high performance, making it suitable for scenarios where we need to process and analyze time-stamped data effectively.

-3. **Popularity**: PostgreSQL, along with its extensions PostGIS and TimescaleDB, is widely adopted, well-supported, and trusted by the developer community.
+2. **Popularity**: PostgreSQL, along with its extension PostGIS, is widely adopted, well-supported, and trusted by the developer community.
 Its popularity ensures the availability of extensive documentation, active community support, and frequent security updates.

-4. **Familiarity**: Our team members have prior experience with PostgreSQL, making it a familiar choice.
+3. **Familiarity**: Our team members have prior experience with PostgreSQL, making it a familiar choice.
 This familiarity reduces the learning curve, facilitates efficient development, and allows us to leverage existing expertise in database management and optimization.

 ## Consequences